Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 She looks over to Deem and flicks her ears in a way I can’t quite interpret.
 Deem chitter-sighs, and nods in acquiescence.

 *"Well, Take Deem.
-Like...don’t get me wrong, he’s a fantastic example of a male.
+Like... don’t get me wrong, he’s a fantastic example of a male.
 Healthy, strong, smells good.
 Handsome too!
 And, balls!
 Maybe if he plays his tiles right…"* The burly male perks his ears in unabashed hopefulness, but otherwise maintains his professionalism.
-Myun chitters back - the Gaoian laugh - in a flirtatious manner, one which very specifically means "no...for the moment."
-He flicks his ears, suitably chagrined, and Myun resumes her point. *"Like I said, he’s got a lot going for him...but still.
+Myun chitters back - the Gaoian laugh - in a flirtatious manner, one which very specifically means "no... for the moment."
+He flicks his ears, suitably chagrined, and Myun resumes her point. *"Like I said, he’s got a lot going for him... but still.
 I can* kick his tail *and not just in a spar.
 I’m* bigger *than him.
 Faster,* stronger *too.
 So why, now, does he guard me?"*

 Deem speaks up for the only time in our interview. *"Because you’re worth more than me."*